-2. The next step is deciding what color (or colors) you want to use.
+The next step is deciding what color (or colors) you want to use.
 Do you want the fabric to transform your furniture into a bright accent piece that adds a pop of color in a room or do you want something more neutral?
-My best answer is go with your gut.
-I am much better layering with neutrals or with monochromatic palettes like varying shades of one or two colors.
-If color is your strength, go with it!
-I adore colorful rooms, but creating them without making them too busy simply isn’t my forte.
+As vague as it sounds, this is where you need to go with your gut.
+Oftentimes, it’s much easier start with neutrals and then add in pops of color, layering with pillows or window treatments.
+If decorating color is your strength, go with it!
+Colorful rooms pack a punch and leave a last impression whenever someone walks into the room.

-3. Once you have selected the material and color you want, its time to narrow down your pattern.
-For larger furniture like sofas I usually recommend a solid color.
+Once you have selected the material and color you want, its time to narrow down your pattern.
+For larger furniture like sofas a solid, textured or large scale print is best.
 If a solid sounds boring, you can still get it in a textured material that is a little more interesting to the eye.
 By selecting a solid color for larger pieces, you are less likely to get tired of it in a matter of months and it won’t overwhelm the space.
 I tend to save fun patterns and bright colors for smaller pieces like accent chairs, pillows, and ottomans.
 This is also an easier way to save money because you are using less fabric.

-4. If you are using a patterned fabric, take scale into account.
+If you are using a patterned fabric, scale is crucial.
 The traditional rule with scale is the larger the item, the larger the print.
 I tend to agree with this rule but there are exceptions to everything and its good to break the rules of design every now and then!

-Below are a few of my favorite fabrics lately.
-I’m sure it will come as no surprise that they are almost all blue, green, or neutral.
-Also, a quick word on fabric cost.
-Fabrics are where I really believe it is worth the splurge.
+Below are a few everyday fabrics that are fan favorites.
+Many of the beautiful fabrics you see in magazines and online publications are quite expensive.
+If investing in quality fabrics is something you can do, it is well worth it.
 Even if you can’t afford to do an entire chair, even a pillow or small ottoman with custom upholstery will make a huge impact in your room and is a great long term investment.
-Trust me, you won’t regret it.
-Have a great weekend!
+Trust us, you won’t regret it.